 We would get stacks and stacks of checks and manually review the payees on the checks, the check stock and try to match the signatures to the original signature cards.

 Occasionally we would identify a forgery or counterfeit check but it was the most awful fraud review process you could ever do.

 #6 – Writing Memos To Your Boss or Co-Workers Instead of Emails

 Before email came along, the only way to communicate in the office was through memorandums.
 So you would have to type up memos to people, print them off, and then hand deliver them via interoffice envelopes.
 Interoffice envelopes were these big yellow envelopes that would get couriered around by people in metal carts.

 Email changed all that and made things 1 billion times easier!

-Back in the 80’s and early 90’s people smoked in the office when they worked, and no one smoked more than fraud analyst and investigators.
-Maybe it was the stress of the job but people would light up for a quick smoke when they filed their SAR reports.
+Back in the 80’s and early 90’s people smoked in the office when they worked, and no one smoked more than fraud analysts and investigators.
+Maybe it was the stress of the job, but people would light up for a quick smoke when they filed their SARs.